tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 |ARI (constrative loss) | 0.937757 | 0.038647 |
 |ARI (triplet loss) | 0.970741 | 0.013020 |

-It can be seen that the scores has been improved significantly and **achieve almost equal level compared to the proposed method**, but the "average" was still slightly worse.
-I believe that these results have finally demonstrated the effectiveness of the proposed method.
+We can see that the scores has been improved significantly and **achieve almost equal level compared to the proposed method**, but the "average" was still slightly worse.
+I believe that these results demonstrate (albeit slightly) the effectiveness of the proposed method.
 We can obtain the above results with `inference_fair_comparison.py`.
 For visualization of embeddings, you can use `plot_embedding_fair_comparison.py`.

 ## Reference